coldtype/coldtype/docs/index.rst

 coldtype
 ====================================

-`Coldtype` is a cross-platform library for programming high-quality display typography with Python.
+`Coldtype` is a cross-platform library for programming and animating high-quality display typography with Python.

-Do you want to make graphics and animations with code?
+Put another way: do you want to make graphics and animations with code?
 This is a good & strange way to do that.

 Here’s an example: